CaliStyle/proxy-engine-docs/source/index.html.md

 TODO
 ```

-# Timed Job (Cron) Tutorial
+# Tutorial: Timed Job (Cron)

-## Creating Cron
+## Creating a Cron
-Create crons in the `/api/crons` directory.
+Create cron jobs in the `/api/crons` directory.
 Crons use [node-schedule](https://www.npmjs.com/package/node-schedule) and are configured per worker profile.
-Using the uptime_delay in the `crons_config` can also allow you to delay when crons start to be scheduled.
+Using the `uptime_delay` in the `crons_config` can also allow you to delay when cron jobs start to be scheduled.
 This is useful for when you have an app instance that starts while another is gracefully being shut down.

 ### Schedule Method
 > Example: api/crons/onTestCron.js